Chasing the Dragon: When is it Time to Seek Heroin Detox?

 Contact Our Helpline

-Call our 24/7 confidential helpline at 800-483-2193 to speak with a caring, understanding, and experienced drug abuse counselor who can point you in the right direction.
+Call our 24/7 confidential helpline at 866-351-3840(Who Answers?) to speak with a caring, understanding, and experienced drug abuse counselor who can point you in the right direction.
 We’ll perform a free insurance beneﬁt check, and help you find the best treatment through your health insurer.
 Our addiction counselors will answer all your questions about available heroin detox treatments, and help you find the best drug detox program for you or your loved one.

 Research Local Treatment Programs